ElRoy-A/ElRoy-A/README.md

 👋 Hi, my name is Liam.

-I am currently a graduate C# software engineer with a passion for learning and improving my skills.
+I am currently a C# software engineer with a passion for learning and improving my skills.
 I am currently focused on enhancing my web development skills with the goal to create web apps that are intiuitive and beautiful in design.

 <!---
 ElRoy-A/ElRoy-A is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.